A Matplotlib-based visualizer for a variety of visualizations that display data that reflects only a single point in time (as opposed to TimeSeries

 super().launch(title)

-after creating the Matplotlib figure object.scrub( t )
+after creating the Matplotlib figure object.refresh( data )

 Updates the visualization with new data and refreshes the display.
 This is mandatory for any subclasses to implement.
 Subclasses implementing this method should also use it to store any data necessary for future visualizer operations.